Riverdale season 5 release date – Cast, plot and when it arrives on Netflix

 Looking ahead to the future of the wild Archie Comics-inspired series.

-There’s not long to go before we return to Riverdale, and the news just keeps on coming ahead of the beginning of season five.
+The new series picks up directly where season four left off when it was brought to an early end by coronavirus, but after three episodes the show is then undergoing a fairly major change: specifically, jumping seven years into the future.

-The latest announcement is a brand new member of the Riverdale cast, with Chris Mason set to join the show alongside previously announced character Tabitha Tate (Erinn Westbrook), and it looks set to be another exciting season.
+And star KJ Apa has now revealed some extra details about the time jump, explaining exactly how Archie ends up reuniting with his friends in the future.

-While the upcoming series opens with Archie and friends attending prom, we’re then expecting to jump seven years into the future to see where the Riverdale High students ended up.
+The time jump isn’t the only change in the new series – there will also be new members of the Riverdale cast, with Chris Mason set to join the show alongside previously announced character Tabitha Tate (Erinn Westbrook).

 “Feeling grateful to my showrunner and producers for being so accommodating and writing my pregnancy into the show!”
 Morgan wrote on Instagram ahead of season five’s release.